-Taking Enantyum with food and drink
+Enantyum with food and drink

-If you have acute pain, take the sachets on an empty stomach, i.e. at least 15 minutes before meals, as this helps the medicine start working a little faster.
+Take the sachets with food, as it helps to decrease the risk of stomach or bowel side effects.
+However, if you have acute pain, take the sachets on an empty stomach, i.e. at least 15 minutes before meals, as this helps the medicine start working a little faster.